apps-for-linux/apps-for-linux.github.io/content/apps/utilities/cpu-x.md

 title: "CPU-X"
 summary: "Free software that gathers information on CPU, motherboard and more."
 date: 2024-12-01T14:29:00Z
-image: "/images/image-placeholder.png"
 categories: ["Utilities"]
+showAuthor: true
+authors:
-authors: ["The Tumultuous Unicorn Of Darkness"]
+- The Tumultuous Unicorn Of Darkness"
 tags: ["Official"]
 draft: false
 ---